southern california | inland empire

 When they win school board seats, extremists have the power to implement policies that harm all students, but especially poor and marginalized students.

-This includes siphoning off public school funding, gutting disability, and stripping schools of diverse books, inclusive policies, and accurate history instruction.10 11
+This includes siphoning off public school funding, gutting disability support, and stripping schools of diverse books, inclusive policies, and accurate history instruction.12

-The approximately 850,000 students with disabilities in California are already bearing the cost of the assault on public education,12 and more federal cuts to teacher training and education research are on the horizon.
+The approximately 850,000 students with disabilities in California are already bearing the cost of the assault on public education, and more federal cuts to teacher training and education research are on the horizon.13

 How It Works

-In Chino Valley extremist leaders are utilizing a political playbook for building power and exerting influence.
-13 They handpick school board candidates who promote their agenda and inject loads of cash into their campaigns, creating an imbalance that most local candidates can’t overcome.14
+In Chino Valley extremist leaders are utilizing a political playbook for building power and exerting influence.14 They handpick school board candidates who promote their agenda and inject loads of cash into their campaigns, creating an imbalance that most local candidates can’t overcome.15

-The current attack on public education in the Inland Empire is a local example of a strategy being used nationwide to harm students and families.
-The more we understand the strategy and players behind these attacks, the better equipped we are to fight back to protect our public schools and, by extension, our vibrant communities and democracy.
+The current attack on public education in the Inland Empire is a local example of a strategy being used nationwide to harm students and families.17 The more we understand the strategy and players behind these attacks18, the better equipped we are to fight back to protect our public schools and, by extension, our vibrant communities and democracy.

-Instead of addressing serious school staffing and infrastructure issues, the Chino Valley Unified School Board now focuses on exclusionary actions like banning rainbow flags and removing library books without proper review.15
+Instead of addressing serious school staffing and infrastructure issues, the Chino Valley Unified School Board now focuses on exclusionary actions like banning rainbow flags and removing library books without proper review.19

 Did You Know?

-Evangelical pastors Tim Thompson of Temecula and Jack Hibbs of Chino Valley use their pulpits to preach their politics, pushing harsh anti-LGBTQ+ rhetoric and conspiracy theories.16 17 They use their influence to help organize around school board elections with national groups like Turning Point USA.18
+Evangelical pastors Tim Thompson20 of Temecula and Jack Hibbs21 of Chino Valley use their pulpits to preach their politics, pushing harsh anti-LGBTQ+ rhetoric and unfounded ideas about the history of America.22 They use their influence to help organize around school board elections with national groups like Turning Point USA.23

-School board members have used their positions to create chaos and attack vulnerable students, disrupting educational experiences and costing the board hundreds of thousands of dollars in legal fees defending their performative and inflammatory actions and policies.19
+School board members have used their positions to attack vulnerable students, disrupting educational experiences and costing the board hundreds of thousands of dollars in legal fees defending their performative and inflammatory actions and policies.24

-In the 2024-25 school year, Chino Valley paid more than $1.3 million in legal fees to file and defend against a variety of lawsuits, including those regarding the board's anti-LGBTQ parental notification policy.21
+In the 2024-25 school year, Chino Valley paid more than $1.3 million in legal fees to file and defend against a variety of lawsuits, including those regarding the board's anti-LGBTQ parental notification policy.25

 Students In the Inland Empire Deserve Better!